ldgabbay/jwplayer/html5/doc/api.rst

    * **playing**: Video is playing.
    * **paused** Video has enough data for playback, but the user has paused the video.

+.. describe:: time ()

+   The current playback position of the video, in seconds.

 .. describe:: volume ()

    The audio volume percentage of the player, can be **0** to **100**.